int19h/jbomohi/dict/xigzo/comments.md

 The form is attested for on the Lojban Wikipedia, by the way.
 I was merely recording here its usage there.

+## 2014-01-15T06:08:45Z — gleki (comment 892, in reply to 889)

+Re: ko sisti

+krtisfranks wrote:
+>
+Could you please write down the full table of particles and fill it so that we see that your proposal is with accordance with the names of other particles?

+You may start with my table for instance.
+I used pseudo-suffix {-ino} for sparticles for instance.

+Instead of {jbozoni} one might think of {boznoni}, {bocnoni}, {sbocnoni}
+etc.